-A deferred tax liability is included in our consolidated balance sheets of \$0.3 million as of both March 31, 2020 and December 31, 2019 in relation to real estate asset basis differences of property subject to state taxes based on income and certain prepaid expenses of our TRS.
+A deferred tax liability is included in the other liabilities and deferred credits, net on our consolidated balance sheets of \$0.6 million as of March 31, 2021 and December 31, 2020, respectively, in relation to real estate asset basis differences of property subject to state taxes based on income and certain prepaid expenses of our TRS.

 Income tax expense is recorded in other (expense) income, net on our consolidated statements of comprehensive income.
-For the three months ended March 31, 2020 and 2019, we recorded income tax expense of \$0.2 million.
+For the three months ended March 31, 2021, we recorded income tax expense of \$0.1 million.
+For the three months ended March 31, 2020, we recorded income tax expense of \$0.2 million.